 An "Incomplete Grade Form" that includes the reason for the incomplete, the work that must be completed to earn a final course grade and the required completion date is generated when an "I" is submitted as a course grade.
 The completion date must be no later than the last day of the next scheduled academic term.
 The "I" is a temporary grade and will be automatically converted to an "F" if the course has not been completed by the end of the next scheduled academic term.
 Extensions beyond one scheduled term are not allowed for undergraduate courses.
-Students who seek an incomplete grade will not be permitted to a numerical grade.
+Students who seek an incomplete grade will not be permitted to continue in their curriculum sequence until the incomplete grade is converted to a numerical grade.